MAPA

 is a gathering of impressions which find form in both a hand-crafted book and a hut in the landscape.
 Each copper shingle that forms the roof and the walls of the hut is cut into the shape of a Waraji sandal and hand-tied into the structure.

 Local people were invited to make an etching of their own everyday footwear on 200 of the 2000 copper shingles.
-The etched shingle were printed on snow-bleached mulberry paper and bound as a book which was displayed within the hut for the hot summer season.
+The etched shingles were printed on snow-bleached mulberry paper and bound as a book which was displayed within the hut for the hot summer season.